0YKahil/File-Safe/Readme.md

-# File Encryptor
+# File Safe

 ## File encrypting script

 **Description**:
-- File encryptor is a basic script that encrypts the file (not folder) contents of a given directory
+- File Safe is a basic script that encrypts the file (not folder) contents of a given directory
 - The script will make use of the cryptography's fernet api to generate a key used to unlock the encrypted files
 - The file encryptor will take a passcode before use and this passcode will be used to access the decryption key and decrypt the files using the decryption script